decentralized-identity/faq/docs/spec.md

 That is...a big question-- read through the rest of this section and ask me again later.
 Suffice it to say you need to account for both the semantics and the syntax of a VC to translate between VC systems.
-If you are translating to or from JSON-LD systems or Aries systems, be sure to read those "Advanced Topics" sections as well before the "Advanced Topics: VC Translation" section.
+If you are translating to or from JSON-LD systems or Aries systems, be sure to read the [Advanced Topics:
+JSON-LD](#advanced-topics-json-ld) and [Advanced Topics:
+Aries](#advanced-topics-framework-specific-tooling) sections about before turning to the [Advanced Topics: VC Translation](#advanced-topics-vc-translation) section.

 ##### The semantics and the what now?
 Schemata aren't enough? 🟢